-The DMS curriculum is a two year (6 semesters), didactic and clinical program resulting in a Doctor of Medical Science (DMS).
+The DMS curriculum is a two-year (6 semesters), didactic and experential program resulting in a Doctor of Medical Science (DMS) degree.
 The curriculum will stress the interdependence of the biological, clinical, behavioral and social sciences.
 The emphasis will be on educating clinicians for primary care medicine, employing the distinctive medical model for the maintenance of health and treatment of disease.
 The second year educational track will emphasize adult-learning principles, curriculum design, and other faculty development topics.

-A primary care clinician must be skilled in problem solving and demonstrate expertise in diagnosis.
-In order to achieve this goal the DMS curriculum will advance students medical knowledge, provide an opportunity for students to collaborate with medical experts for the advancement problem-solving skills and diagnosis.
+A primary care clinician must be skilled in problem-solving and demonstrate expertise in diagnosis.
+The DMS curriculum will advance students medical knowledge, provide an opportunity for students to collaborate with medical experts for the advancement problem-solving skills and diagnosis.
 The curriculum emphasizes the integration of the basic and clinical sciences in medical practice.
-The curriculum will be divided into a pre-clinical phase and a clinical or educational phase.
+The curriculum divided into a pre-clinical phase and a clinical or educational phase.

 PRE-CLINICAL COURSE DESCRIPTIONS

 DMS-800 Research Design & Writing for the Health Professional (1 credit hours)

 This course concentrates on the goals, design, and implementation of research projects and develops the skills needed to write about health and medicine topics.
 The research component will focus on research techniques such as survey, experimental, quantitative, qualitative, & mixed methods approach.
 Topics covered include research ethics, basic descriptive and inferential statistics, and data interpretation.
 The writing component will outline the skills needed to write about health and medicine related topics for diverse audiences.
 Research articles will be analyzed to assess possible methodologic issues, and their implications for evidence-based professional practice and the student will construct a professional medical research article.

 DMS 811: Advanced Point of Care Ultrasonography (2 credits hours)